epfl-ada/ada-2020-project-milestone-p3-p3_wara9i/README.md

 Even by using the **mean as weight**, we saw that the mean sign of the edges is by majority **1 or -1** .
 From this, we decided to define "FRIENDS Communities" by the communities from which originated multiple (ie : >=2) positive edges. and "ENEMIES communities" by the communities from which originated (ie : >=2) negative edges.

+We saw that there are some subreddits, like **mongolianhatewatch**, that are involved only in Negative links.
+Generally, we saw that those negative links are generated in a short amount of time.
+This may inform us of a possible dispute between the subreddits, or a hatred accounts.

 We showed that in Reddit dataset the pourcentage of negative edges that originated from the set of SOURCE subreddits that led to more than 2 conflicts are at **57.6%** responsible of all negative links.
 And that **76.2%** of the "ENEMIES Communities" are responsible for **ALL negative links** in Reddit dataset.

+## Workload partition :

+Load, clean and create graph for Reddit dataset
+Try several methods to deal with multiple edges (between same two nodes) Analysing Reddit dataset, interactions between subreddits, Friendships and conflicts.
+AHMED

+replication of figure 2 from the paper, applying it to reddit GHASSEN

+Analysis of Balance Status theory: Comparing results from the paper with the ones of Reddit dataset.
+Zrouga

+Preparing text for datastory, important information and conclusions (zrouga) Prepare images of results (zrouga)

+Trying to transform original data of individuals (Epinions, Wikipedia ans slashdot) to communities (failed to do so, we dropped this part) AHMED

+Visualisations of wikipedia and reddit graphs in Time Ghassen

+Visualisation of nodes from the graph ?? (ghassen)

+## SOURCES :

+#### Data :
+S. Kumar, W.L.
+Hamilton, J. Leskovec, D. Jurafsky.
+Community Interaction and Conflict on the Web.
+World Wide Web Conference, 2018.
+(BibTex Citation:
+@inproceedings{kumar2018community,
+  title={Community interaction and conflict on the web}, author={Kumar, Srijan and Hamilton, William L and Leskovec, Jure and Jurafsky, Dan}, booktitle={Proceedings of the 2018 World Wide Web Conference on World Wide Web}, pages={933--943}, year={2018}, organization={International World Wide Web Conferences Steering Committee}
+}
+)